maliahavlicek/ci_mentor_insights/PORTFOLIO_4_DJANGO_PYTHON.md

 You are required to use an agile tool to track user stories through the development process.
 You could use a spreadsheet, JIRA, or another tool, and CI taught you how to use GitHub Issues to write your user stories.

-- State what tool you used
+- State what tool you used (GitHub, Jira, Rally, Trello, a spreadsheet)
-- Include a link to the tool's progress board
+- Include a link to the tool's product/progress board
-- Include a screenshot of the tool's progress board
+- Include a screenshot of the tool's product/progress board

+Lessons on how to use gitHub for a product board can be found in the LMS system under:
+- Principles of Agile Development >
+  - Common Agile Practices >
+    - Product Backlog

 ### User Story Example
 🚨**Required**